How Was Neptune Discovered? The Story of Mathematical Competition and an Unresolved Controversy

 As it turns out, Airy had a secret search for Neptune started with Challis' assistance.
 Since the expected location of Neptune was in a region the observatory had not cataloged before, Challis was not too hopeful with the odds of success.
 Why?
 One needs to find out what are stars, comets, asteroids, and so on before one can determine a planet so that the proper distinction can be made and you don't falsely claim that a planet has been found (Lyttleton 225).

 In a shocking twist of events, Airy began this hunt without revealing to either Adams or Le Verrier that he was using their work.
-He read Le Verrier’s work abound the 24th of June, months before its final publication courtesy of a friend of Le Verrier, and held a meeting of the Board of Visitors of the Royal Observatory at Cambridge on June 29th where he points out many of the similarities of Adams and Le Verrier’s work.
+He read Le Verrier’s work abound the 24 of June, months before its final publication courtesy of a friend of Le Verrier, and held a meeting of the Board of Visitors of the Royal Observatory at Cambridge on June 29 where he points out many of the similarities of Adams and Le Verrier’s work.
 It was because of this similarity that he initiated the search, not because of the possible veracity of Adam’s initial submission.
 Airy mentions how if the task was distributed amongst observatories then the likelihood of discovery would increase.
-General agreement was reached on the matter but no game plan was set forth to move onward (Rawlins 117-8, Airy 133).
+General agreement was reached on the matter but no game plan was set forth to move onward (Rawlins 117-8, Airy 133, Jones 25).

-It is no surprise that Challis missed finding Neptune.
+With all of this nonsense it is no surprise that Challis missed finding Neptune.
 Adam’s solution included a span of the night sky that covered longitudes between 315 and 336 degrees.
 That is so much to look over.
 Also, Adams sent so many revisions to his work that portions of the search became redundant (Rawlins 120).

 Rather than wait around for what he thought was further inaction, Adams kept busy.
 Though he certainly could have initiated the search himself, much less publish his calculations, he was busy revising his work as was Le Verrier.
 Adams claimed on September 2, 1846, in a letter to Airy just a few days after Le Verrier published his latest work on the calculations, that he had not initiated the search yet because he did not want to hunt for something that was not more determined to be correct.
 Le Verrier would go on to publish a revised solution.
 Adams would not.
 Le Verrier’s new work reflects recent data from Uranus and other celestial objects while Adams’s was more about tinkering about based on an idea rather than on observations.
 One of these was modifying Bode's Law so that the distance was decreased by 1/30 and thus the eccentricity errors were reduced.
 All of this is further evidence to his lack of faith in his work (Rawlins 116-7, Airy 137).

 On September 18, 1846, Le Verrier writes a letter to Dr. Galle, the director of the Berlin Observatory, about many topics and as a post-script mentions his calculations for Neptune (Moreux 156, Levenson 39).
-On September 23rd, Galle receives Le Verrier’s letter.
+On September 23, Galle receives Le Verrier’s letter.
 The Berlin Observatory had recently compiled a map of the supposed region where Neptune would be located, so they would be able to tell what was a celestial object was and what was a planet (Lyttleton 225).
 The same day he received the letter, Galle and his assistant d’Arrest begin the search at night.
-Within the 1st hour of the search, a "star that is not on the map" as d'Arrest proclaimed was found a mere 52’ from its anticipated location (Moreux 157, Levenson 39).
-They took an extra night to confirm their discovery and formally announced it to the world on September 25th (Lyttleton 226).
+Within one hour of the search, a "star that is not on the map" as d'Arrest proclaimed was found a mere 52’ from its anticipated location (Moreux 157, Levenson 39).
+They took an extra night to confirm their discovery and formally announced it to the world on September 25 (Lyttleton 226).

 Average Distance from Sun (AU)